mbakhtar/iste-electric-vehicle-v1/electricvehicle.md

 })
 ```
 ## Step 8
-Download your code to test your Line Follower Robot.
+Download your code to test your Electric Vehicle Prototype.
-Congratulations on completing your Line Follower Car!
-Everyone can use tech to make the world a better place!
-Go back to the Forward Edu lesson for more activities and extensions.
+Congratulations on completing your Electric Vehicle Prototype! - Go back to the lesson for more activities and extensions.